Cal State Fullerton Titans football: NCAA records

 Although the Titans have not played a game since 1992, Fullerton is still the NCAA record holder in several categories.
 These records include: both most fumbles and most fumbles lost for a single season with 73 and 41 respectively during the 1992 season; the most kickoff returns per game with an average of 7.3 per game for the 1990 season; the 10th highest number of rushing yards in a single game with 357 by Mike Pringle on November 4, 1989, against New Mexico State; and being part of the fourth highest combined score in a tied game with their 41–41 contest against San Diego State on September 23, 1989.

 Conference championships

-Cal State Fullerton won two conference championships during their tenure as a football program.
-Both of these seasons had their record amended due to violations from UNLV that resulted in Cal State Fullerton gaining a win for both the 1983 and 1984 seasons.
+Cal State Fullerton won two conference championships during its tenure as a football program.
+Both of these seasons saw the record amended due to violations from UNLV that resulted in Cal State Fullerton gaining a win for both the 1983 and 1984 seasons.
 Due to this, the team went undefeated in conference play for both seasons.